jmbannon/ytdl-sub/docs/source/config_reference/scripting/scripting_types.rst

 .. note::

-   For non-String types, they must be defined using scripting functions.
+   For non-String types, they must be defined as parameters to scripting functions.
 This is because anything in a variable definition that is not within curly-braces gets evaluated as a String.

 Integer